openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 42: Un-Occupied CSP

 Un-Occupied CSP
-Cool Setpoint for Unoccupied mode
+<p&gtCool Setpoint for Unoccupied mode</p&gt
 Values in the range 33 to 112 may be set.

 The manufacturer defined default value is ```80```.